Talks and Entertainments by Sun Jester

 The past is all around us and can be found in our woods, fields, gardens and under our houses.
 Is that piece of pot from your garden modern, Victorian or Roman?
 Archaeology is more than rubbish, it is a fascinating story of our shared past.
 Learn how to spot archaeology on your own doorstep.
 Using objects from our own collection, the oldest piece is 100,000 years old!

 MUSICAL TALKS AND ENTERTAINMENTS

 The Bob and Dot Show – A choice of talks* with musical accompaniment:

 Dot sings live and Bob plays original recordings from the golden era of music on a 1933 HMV gramophone.

-The Bob and Dot show can also provide a full evening of vintage musical entertainment suitable for private and corporate functions; great for Blitz or Gangster and Moll Parties, D-Day Dinners, 1950’s Events.
+The Bob and Dot show can also provide a full evening of vintage musical entertainment suitable for private and corporate functions, Blitz/Gangster and Moll Parties, D-Day Dinners, 1950’s Events.

 *Jazz Age Greats – stories of some of the most famous artists of the Jazz and Swing Era.